 - Email: Email communication is preferable when contacting multiple people.
 It’s also effective if you have a long subject, you need to send a message to people outside of your organization, or you need to keep a record of a conversation chain.

 - Voice: Voice is preferable for more complex conversations that require immediate back-and-forth conversation or collaboration.

 - Video Conferencing: Video conferencing allows participants to gain valuable facetime during their remote discussions and is an adequate substitute for face-to-face meetings.

-One of the most significant shifts we made when increasing collaboration with remote employees (we have many technicians who travel to different clients daily) was to set up a consistent cadence about when the entire company met.
+We have many technicians who travel to different clients daily.
+One of the most significant shifts we made when increasing collaboration with remote employees was to set up a consistent cadence about when the entire company met.

 How often do we meet as an entire company?

 Every day.
 We meet every day at 8:00 am, sharp, to discuss updates or developments from the day before.
 This enables us to immediately set priorities across all departments.

 For more tips on shifting your communications culture, take a look at how HackerOne approaches keeping over half a million remote workers on track and productive.
 GitLab also has an excellent Remote Manifesto that has some great tips on how to integrate remote work as part of the long-term version for your workforce.

 Effectively working from home is a combination of having equipment that can provide the required functional performance, as well as having the collaboration tools necessary to collaborate with other team members remotely.